wearefrank/ladybug/README.md

 - https://github.com/ibissource/iaf/blob/master/ladybug/src/main/resources/springIbisDebuggerAdvice.xml

-The next paragraph also describes how to run Ladybug with the Frank!Framework.
+The [next section](#how-to-change-and-test-ladybug) also describes how to run Ladybug with the Frank!Framework.

 How to change and test Ladybug